NativeScript/docs-v7/docs/core-concepts/android-runtime/advanced-topics/custom-flags.md

 ## Marking Mode

-Starting with NativeScript 3.2 a flag has been added to enable NativeScript apps to use different mode for garbage collection, providing significant performance boost.
-To enable this, you can set the `markingMode` flag to `none`:
+The `markingMode: none` flag instructs NativeScript apps to use a different mode for garbage collection, providing significant performance boost.
+To enable it:

 ```JSON
 {